Published 19/10/2020. Reviewed 03/12/2020

 - Notwithstanding all of the above, have a great day out!

-Kit list: In addition to your usual stuff, bring an extra layer, flask, face covering, pen and hand gel
+Kit list: In addition to your usual stuff, bring an extra layer, flask, face covering, pen, membership card and hand gel